preciofishbone/OmniaDocs/my-workplace/cross-site-header/index.rst

 .. image:: cross-sites-header-settings.png

 + **Background Color** and **Icon Color**: You should primarily set colors through Theme colors in Omnia Admin (System/Settings/Default colors).
 If you still would like custom colors for the header, you can set background color and icon color here.
-+ **Enable Legacy Header**: If you for some reason would like to use the Sharepoint standard header instead, select this option.
-Note that this option removes the Omnia Cross Site Header from ALL sites.
++ **Enable Legacy Header**: The new standard Omnia header is rather slim.
+If you would like the former Omnia default header, which is for example slightly higher, select this option.
+The option is valid for all headings in this Omnia Profile (not just the site).